matthewburlew/Loops/README.md

 Question 6: This Python program models loan repayment using monthly interest calcuations and fixed payments.
 It demonstrated while loops, financial calcualtions, and function design.

 Question 7: This Python program calculates total product inventory across multiple warehouses using nested loops and dictionaries.
 It demonstrates aggregation logic and stuctured data modeling.

+Question 8: This python program cateorizes customers into Bronze, Silver, and Gold tiers based on purchase totals and counts how many customers fall into each tier.